cynthialmy/cynthialmy.github.io/_posts/2026-01-28-ai-customs-compliance-system.md

 ## System Architecture: A Case-Based Decision Platform

-Before diving into design principles, it is important to clarify what this system is not: it is not a chat interface or prompt-driven AI product.
+Before diving into design principles, it is important to clarify what this system is not:

+> **It is not a chat interface or prompt-driven AI product.**

 Users never interact with the model directly.
 Instead, this is a case-based decision system where the LLM runs automatically in the background as a policy reasoning layer.

 ### Users and Workflows